 - Respiratory depression

-In order to decide if addiction is at hand, it is important to understand the behavioral symptoms of addiction.
-These may include:
+To decide if addiction is at hand, it is important to understand the behavioral symptoms of addiction.

 - Withdrawing from friends and family/social isolation

-- Doctor shopping (visiting numerous doctors in order to get larger amounts of codeine than prescribed by your primary care physician)
+- Doctor shopping (visiting numerous doctors to get larger amounts of codeine than prescribed by your primary care physician)

 - Stealing drugs from friends or family

-- Frequent visits to the ER complaining of pain in order to get more drugs
+- Frequent visits to the ER complaining of pain to get more drugs

 - Legal problems